Tips For Photographing Black Dogs

 I also mention this because I’ve noticed that some black dogs have very dark colored eyes meaning that you are already working with a more challenging color of dog and eyes their dark eyes that don’t pick up as much light, so making sure you can see their eyes is just another thing to think about and consider when photographing black dogs.

-Like I mentioned a moment ago, because your camera has trouble focusing on a dark dog’s face and eyes, try using a slightly higher aperture when focusing on their face, so something like an f/4 or f/5.6.
+Like I mentioned a moment ago, because your camera has trouble focusing on a dark dog’s face and eyes, try using a slightly higher aperture when focusing on their face, so something like an f/4.

-But I recommend practice with a higher aperture first, so you can practice getting the dog tack sharp and nailing your focusing settings - then reduce your aperture later on when you’ve mastered focusing for black dogs!
+I recommend practicing with a larger number aperture first, such as f/4, so you can practice getting the dog tack sharp and nailing your focusing settings - then reduce your aperture later on when you feel more comfortable and can make more stylistic approaches to your work.

 5 ADJUST YOUR EXPOSURE